-The Fleetwoods sold their house and moved to an upscale retirement residence in Bolton.
+The Fleetwoods sold their house and moved to Sorrento Retirement Residence, an upscale retirement home in Bolton.
 “The move has been mostly positive for us,” said Jack.
 “The staff is warm and welcoming.
 While I miss the proximity of nature and the golf community we enjoyed in our former home, Margaret feels safe here knowing there is in-house 24/7 nursing support if she needs it.
 And I can always drive to the golf course.”

 I know I’m fortunate to have support services such as a cleaning crew, gardening helpers and a handyman, but these will take me only so far.
 The niggling what’s-the-next-step whispers are becoming more insistent, and I’ve noticed a number of people in my sphere either making concrete changes to their living space or mulling over thoughts of moving into a seniors’ facility.

 Reasons to consider a change of address vary widely, but what I hear mentioned most often is the burden of keeping ahead of home maintenance or the constant administration required with condominium living.
 A two-storey home for a person with mobility issues is a definite problem, as is country driving for people with diminished eyesight or motor skills.
 Or the tipping point could simply be the fact that preparing meals has become drearily tiresome.